-Brooklyn Law School’s new Center for Urban Business Entrepreneurship or CUBE packed its inaugural spring full of events addressing the legal needs and goals of new businesses, as well as building knowledge and expertise about the laws that govern them.
+Brooklyn Law School’s new Center for Urban Business Entrepreneurship (CUBE) presents its fall events addressing the legal needs and goals of new businesses, as well as building knowledge and expertise about the laws that govern them.

 CUBE kicked off its events with the CUBE Innovators Competition April 3.
 BLS students presented projects focusing on legal issues and structures affecting entrepreneurial ventures and legal services for entrepreneurs to a panel of judges.